AI Burnout: When Keeping Up Leaves You Running on Empty

 Creative Professionals

 Artists, writers, designers, and musicians face a dual burden: keep up with AI tools and grapple with existential questions about AI's impact on their craft.
 Creative AI anxiety and burnout frequently overlap.
+Parents of young creatives carry this worry too — see our guide to parenting anxiety around AI for how families navigate these pressures together.

 People With Pre-Existing Anxiety

 If you already live with anxiety, AI pressure pours fuel on an existing fire.
 Your nervous system is already primed for threat detection, and AI's constant change provides an endless stream of triggers.
+When the stress becomes acute, it can manifest as AI-triggered panic attacks.
+In rare and severe cases, prolonged stress may contribute to feelings of disconnection or derealization — if you experience these symptoms, please consult a mental health professional.
+The constant stress also severely disrupts sleep — our guide to AI anxiety and sleep disruption has targeted strategies for protecting rest.

 How to Recover From AI Burnout: A Practical Guide